WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 # Intro To Front End

 ## 2022 02 02 | Review
 Review JS Functions Ex.
 Worked on a peer review of function questions.
+Refactored the functions Ex files.
+Learning more about DOM access through online research

 ---